yantrashala/prefab/README.md

 5. Commit your changes (git commit -m 'Add some feature')
 6. Push to the branch (git push origin my-new-feature)
 7. Create new pull request
-8. Wait it to get reviewed and merged
+8. Wait for it to get reviewed and merged